JohnIrvine1433/ThemeMaster/README.md

 Place *ThemeMaster.sh* and *ThemeMaster* folder in `/roms/tools` (or directly in /opt/system/Tools).

 # Support ThemeMaster
-No better support than ThemeMaster being used !
-If you have a GitHub account you can show it by staring the project.
+No better support than ThemeMaster being used!
+If you have a GitHub account you can show it by starring the project.